Your daily protein requirement is affected by several factors:

 However, since most people have no idea what their actual lean body mass is, often these equations are based on ideal body weight, or what most weight calculators would say you should weigh for your height.

 How does this translate into food?
-Most animal protein sources have about 7 grams of protein per ounce, so this example range of 45-68 grams/protein works out to range of about 6.5 ounces – 9.7 ounces of meat, fish or poultry each day.
+Animal protein sources have an average of about 7 grams of protein per ounce, so this example range of 45-68 grams/protein works out to about 6.5 ounces – 9.7 ounces of meat, fish or poultry each day.
 (Note: there are 28.35 grams in an ounce, but the balance after accounting for the 7 grams of protein would be from fat and water in the meat; so 28 grams of cooked steak would have 7 grams of protein, 4 grams of fat, and the remaining 17 grams of weight might be water and collagen.)